Understanding Life Interest in Property Trusts: A Simple Guide

 Imagine ensuring that your spouse can continue living in your family home without any worries after you pass away.

-A Life Interest in Property Trust enables exactly that.
+A Life Interest in Property Trust does exactly that.

 Who Owns the Property in a Life Interest in Property Trust?